Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Discussion

-\textbf{Limitations and future work.} In this work, we prove that the joint posterior $p(W, Z | \mathcal{D})$ is biased towards models that generalize poorly; however, it is not currently known whether the posterior predictive of BNN+LVs (computed using the marginal of the weights $p(W | \mathcal{D})$) is consistent.
+\paragraph{Limitations and future work.} In this work, we prove that the joint posterior $p(W, Z | \mathcal{D})$ is biased towards models that generalize poorly; however, it is not currently known whether the posterior predictive of BNN+LVs (computed using the marginal of the weights $p(W | \mathcal{D})$) is consistent.
 We hope to study this in future work.
 Experimentally, we show that vanilla VI suffers from both local and global optima problems that cause the learned models to generalize poorly.
 In future work, we hope to extend our analysis to other inference methods, such as MCMC-based methods.
 Although in this work we proposed a new training framework, NCAI, which out-performs naive VI, our framework still has several limitations.
 Firstly, our training objective can be challenging to optimize: our proposed intelligent initialization alone does not always recover good quality models, and our proposed constraints that are trained jointly with the ELBO require additional optimization tricks to avoid local optima.
-Secondly, as we show in Section \ref{sec:method} some of the constraints cannot be estimated without bias, and more generally, the constraints cannot be optimized directly, requiring tractable proxies.
-In future work, we hope to both explore proxies for our constraints that are more amenable to easy optimization as well as ways to enforce these constraints that by-passes modifying the training objective (e.g. by considering specific network architectures).
-As such, we regard the specific instantiation of NCAI in this paper as an extension of our theoretical analysis---as a link between the asymptotic bias of the posterior mode and the local optima of VI---as opposed to a method to be readily deployed in safety-critical applications.
+Secondly, as we show in Section \ref{sec:method}, some of the constraints cannot be estimated without bias, and more generally, the constraints cannot be optimized directly, requiring tractable proxies.
+In future work, we hope to both explore proxies for our constraints that are more amenable to easy optimization.
+As such, we regard the specific instantiation of NCAI in this paper as an extension of our theoretical analysis---as a link between the asymptotic bias of the posterior mode and the solutions returned by mean-field VI---as opposed to a method to be readily deployed in safety-critical applications.
 We expect that the analysis provided in this paper is useful in diagnosing poor performance of other similar models.